Tip #501: In Praise of Piloting Training Programs

 “The greatest obstacle to discovery is not ignorance- it is the illusion of knowledge.”
 Daniel J. Boorstin

-I rarely get an opportunity to pilot training that I have designed.
+I rarely get an opportunity to pilot training that I designed.
 My clients generally only want a program given once or maybe twice, without any trial run.

-The only way to get pre-training feedback is either to send a detailed lesson plan to the client for review and comment (when I have expertise in the content)- or to send it to a subject matter expert for review and comment (when I have relied on that individual for the content).
+2. to send it to a subject matter expert for review and comment (when I have relied on that individual for the content).

 However, these options fall far short in determining how relevant and effective the content, format and learning activities will be.

-This point was driven home to me by my recent experience designing business management training.
+I found this out during my recent experience designing business management training.
 Although I am in business, I am definitely not schooled in all matters of business management.
 For example, I have little experience in budgeting, funding, marketing, inventory control, or facility management.

 We then tested both programs in on-site pilot sessions.
 In Zambia, the participants consisted of the owners, directors and staff of medical training institutions.
 Although we treated this program as a pilot, these participants were actually our target audience.